kevinobee/SSC.AggregateService/doc/features/Aggregate-Services-Getting-Started.md

     }
 ```

-Note: Following OData convention the controller name is always a pluralised version of the model name.
+Note: Following OData convention the controller name is always a pluralized version of the model name.

 Note: The in the example above we rely on DI to select the appropriate implementation of the repository.